postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-You can also test for a particular cookie value:
+Test for a particular cookie value:

 ```js
 pm.test("Cookie isLoggedIn has value 1", () => {